Nonparametric estimation of multivariate convex-transformed densities: Proofs

-which proves the lemma. \end{proof} \begin{proof} (Theorem~\ref{lb-point-main}).
-Our statement is not trivial only if the curvature $\curv_{x_{0}} g > 0$ or equivalently there exists positive definite $d\times d$ matrix $G$ such that the function $g$ is locally $G$-strongly convex.
-Then by Lemma~\ref{cvx-strong-equiv} this means that there exists a convex function $q$ such that in some neighborhood $O(x_{0})$ of $x_{0}$ we have:
+Note that $g_{\theta,\delta}$ is not a local deformation of $g$. \begin{pf*}{Proof of Theorem~\ref{lb-point-main}} Our statement is nontrivial only if the curvature $\curv_{x_{0}} g > 0$ or, equivalently, there exists a positive definite $d\times d$ matrix $G$ such that the function $g$ is locally $G$-strongly convex.
+Then, by Lemma S.A.17, this means that there exists a convex function $q$ such that, in some neighborhood $O(x_{0})$ of $x_{0}$, we have

-The plan of the proof is the following: we introduce families of functions $\{D_{\varepsilon}(g;x_{0},v)\}$ and $\{D_{\varepsilon}^{*}(g;x_{0})\}$ and prove that these families are local deformations.
-Using these deformations as building blocks we construct two types of deformations: $\{h\circ g^{+}_{\varepsilon}\}$ and $\{h \circ g^{-}_{\varepsilon}\}$ of the density $h\circ g$ which belong to $\Model(h)$.
+The plan of the proof is as follows: we introduce families of functions $\{D_{\varepsilon}(g;x_{0},v)\}$ and $\{D_{\varepsilon }^{*}(g;x_{0})\}$ and prove that these families are local deformations.
+Using these deformations as building blocks, we construct two types of deformations, $\{h\circ g^{+}_{\varepsilon}\}$ and $\{h \circ g^{-}_{\varepsilon}\}$, of the density $h\circ g$, which belong to $\Model(h)$.
 These deformations represent positive and negative changes in the value of the function $g$ at the point $x_{0}$.
-After that we approximate the Hellinger distances using Lemma~\ref{lb-deflim}.
-Finally, applying Corollary~\ref{lb-cor} we obtain lower bounds which depend on $G$.
-We finish the proof by taking the supremum of the obtained lower bounds over all $G\in\mathcal{SC}(g;x_{0})$.
-Under the mild assumption of strong convexity of the function $g$ both deformations give the same rate and structure of the constant $C(d)$.
+We then approximate the Hellinger distances using Lemma~\ref{lb-deflim}.
+Finally, applying Corollary~\ref{lb-cor}, we obtain lower bounds which depend on $G$.
+We complete the proof by taking the supremum of the obtained lower bounds over all $G\in\mathcal{SC}(g;x_{0})$.
+Under the mild assumption of strong convexity of the function $g$, both deformations give the same rate and structure of the constant $C(d)$.
 However, it is possible to obtain a larger constant $C(d)$ for the negative deformation if we assume that $g$ is twice differentiable.
-Note that by the definition of $\Model(h)$ the function $g$ is a closed proper convex function.
+Note that, by the definition of $\Model(h)$, the function $g$ is a closed proper convex function.